 They’re not just for warm weather!
 If you love the sights and sounds of marching bands, fun floats, dancing in the streets, big balloons, and more, be sure to catch one of these upcoming holiday parades in November and December!
 All these holiday parades are free community events that take place in our area every year.

 The Greater Manassas community celebrates the season with a big parade that kicks off at 10 am.
-The theme this year is “Believe!”
-Santa will be there!
+This is the 73rd year for the parade, which takes place rain or shine!

 The annual Scottish Christmas Walk in Alexandria is a one-of-a-kind event.
 Presented by the Campagna Center, the parade features marching units filled with the magnificent tartans of Scottish Clans, the stirring sound of Scottish bagpipes and drums, Scottish dancers, reenactment groups, Scottie dogs, dignitaries, classic cars, Santa Claus, and more.
 The rain-or-shine event, 11 am to 1 pm, ends with a concert.